-First Impression: 2018 Santa Cruz Nomad
+First Impressions: 2018 Santa Cruz Nomad

 The release of the fourth-generation Nomad, and its identical twin the Juliana Strega, represents a homecoming of sorts for this storied Santa Cruz model.